microsoft/PartsUnlimitedMRP/docs/HOL_Fault-Injection-for-Azure-IaaS-with-OMS/README.md

 > **Note:** The deployment might take up to 10 minutes.

-**Step 4.** Once deployment has finished verify that MRP solution is being hosted and that all 4 machines connected to OMS.
+**Step 4.** Once deployment has finished verify that MRP solution is being hosted and that all 4 machines are connected to OMS.

-1. Navigate to your resource group and click on "Virtual Machine Scale Set" instance.
+1. Navigate to your resource group and click on the item with the type "Virtual Machine Scale Set".

     ![](media/11.png)